Atlanta Falcons: Smith family era (1966–2001)

-In the 1978 season, the Falcons qualified for the playoffs for the first time and won the Wild Card game against the Eagles 14–13.
+In the 1978 season, the 9–7 Falcons qualified for the playoffs for the first time and won the Wild Card game against the Eagles 14–13.
 The following week, they lost to the Dallas Cowboys 27–20 in the Divisional Playoffs.
+The 1979 team regressed to a 6–10 record.

 In the 1980 season, after a nine-game winning streak, the Falcons posted a franchise then-best record of 12–4 and captured their first NFC West division title.
 The next week, their dream season ended at home with a loss to the Cowboys 30–27 in the divisional playoffs.
-In the strike-shortened 1982 season, the Falcons made the playoffs but lost to the Minnesota Vikings, 30–24.
+In the strike-shortened 1982 season, the 5–4 Falcons made the playoffs but lost to the Minnesota Vikings, 30–24.
 Falcons coach Leeman Bennett was fired after the loss.
 The team then had losing seasons for the next eight years.
+Dan Henning was hired prior to the 1983 season.

-In the 1989 NFL Draft, the Falcons selected cornerback Deion Sanders in the first round, who helped them for the next four years, setting many records for the franchise.
+In the 1989 NFL draft, the Falcons selected cornerback Deion Sanders in the first round, who helped them for the next four years, setting many records for the franchise.
 "Neon Deion" (a.k.a.
 "Prime Time") had a flashy appeal and helped bring media attention to one of the league's most anonymous franchises.
 Sanders was also famous for playing on major league baseball teams (New York Yankees and the Atlanta Braves) while simultaneously playing in the NFL.

 After defeating the New Orleans Saints in the NFC Wild Card game, the Falcons' 1991 season ended in a divisional playoff loss to the Washington Redskins.
-In the 1991 NFL Draft, the Falcons selected quarterback Brett Favre as the 33rd overall pick.
+In the 1991 NFL draft, the Falcons selected quarterback Brett Favre as the 33rd overall pick.
 During his rookie season, he played in two games where he amassed a record of four passing attempts with no receptions and two interceptions.
 The following February, Favre was traded to the Green Bay Packers.

 In 1992, the Atlanta Falcons opened a new chapter in their history moving into the newly constructed Georgia Dome, where the team has defeated all 31 other NFL teams at least once during its time there.